All Products

 View

-Click the image icon in the Actions column of the target cluster to view detailed information about the cluster's current version.
+Click the image icon in a cluster's Actions column to view the details of its current version.

 Edit

-Click the image icon in the Actions column of the target cluster to open the Edit StarRocks Cluster page.
-On this page, you can modify the existing configurations.
-After you complete the modifications, click Save.
-In the dialog box that appears, enter a Change Description and click OK.
+Click the image icon in the Actions column to open the Edit StarRocks Cluster page.
+Modify the configuration as needed, then click Save.
+In the dialog box that appears, enter a change description and click OK.

 Clone

-Click the image icon in the Actions column of the target cluster.
-The system automatically clones all data of the current cluster and opens the Create StarRocks Cluster page, where you can modify the existing configuration.
+Click the image icon in the Actions column.
+The system clones the current cluster's configuration and opens the Create StarRocks Cluster page for you to modify.

-Click the image icon in the Actions column of the target cluster and select History.
-A dialog box appears and displays information about each version of the cluster, such as the version name, modifier, and change description.
-You can perform View and Compare operations on the historical versions.
+Click the image icon in the Actions column and select Historical versions.
+A dialog box appears, showing information for each version, including the version name, the last editor, and the change description.
+You can View and Compare historical versions.

-• Compare: Click the image icon in the Actions column of the target version to go to the Version Comparison page.
-On the comparison page, you can select different versions from the filter drop-down list.
-By default, the current version of the StarRocks cluster is compared with the target version.
+• Compare: Click the image icon in a version's Actions column to open the comparison page.
+Select different versions from the dropdown list.
+By default, the current version is compared with the selected historical version.

 Delete